TheBlackParrot/NoteTweaks/README.md

 # NoteTweaks
-This is a Beat Saber mod that lets you tweak various aspects of notes, including size, size of face symbols, colors of face symbols, glow intensities, and more!
+This is a Beat Saber mod that lets you tweak various aspects of notes, including:
+- Object size
+- Face symbol size
+- Colors of face symbols
+- Glow intensities
+- Cubemap reflection textures
+- and more!

-**This is currently actively maintained for Beat Saber versions 1.29.1, 1.34.2, 1.37.1, and 1.39.1.**
+**This is currently actively maintained for Beat Saber versions 1.29.1, 1.34.2, 1.37.1, 1.39.1, and 1.40.0.**

 ## Notes
 - It is recommended to disable other mods that change aspects of the default note if you want to use this mod, as conflicts *could* happen.
-  - The Custom Notes mod does not appear to conflict, should be fine.
+  - The Custom Notes mod does not appear to cause any conflicts, should be fine.
+  - Some users have reported that NalulunaNoteDecor causes some conflicts, although I haven't seen any issues crop up with it. ~~(ymmv)~~
-- Note Scaling is forcibly turned off if the Pro Mode, Strict Angles, or Small Notes modifiers are enabled
+- Note Scaling is forcibly turned off if the Pro Mode, Strict Angles, or Small Notes modifiers are enabled.
+- Face symbol modification is forcibly turned off if the Ghost Notes or Disappearing Arrows modifiers are enabled.
+- Chroma causes issues with bomb color settings currently, still working on trying to fix that (sorry).
+  - *(accepting PR's if anyone wants to take a stab at it)*

 ## Configuration
 Configuration is done in-game via a Menu button in the left panel of the Main Menu, or by editing `UserData/NoteTweaks.json`